 In time, even one thing done to help make a difference, does make a difference.

-My Earth Day 2011 thoughts to consider, it's not if but when you...
+!0 Actions to consider: it's not if but when you...

 1) ...will decide it's too expensive to drive alone for one trip you could easily consolidate with other trips.
 Rethink your relationship with your car and consider some kind of commuter transportation.